Moment Bodyguard theatregoer sings ‘I Will Always Love You’ before woman thrown out

 Footage has emerged of an audience member singing along during a performance of The Bodyguard, shortly before the show was cut short by what cast members called “disgusting” and “disruptive” behaviour.

-Police were called to the Palace Theatre in Manchester when the musical starring former Pussycat Doll Melody Thornton had to be stopped twice due to a rowdy crowd shouting and singing.
+Police were called to the Palace Theatre in Manchester on Friday (7 April) when the musical starring Pussycat Dolls singer Melody Thornton had to be stopped twice due to a rowdy crowd shouting and singing.

 In a video posted online shortly after the performance’s scheduled end, a woman can be heard singing along to closing number “I Will Always Love You”.